14-18, the musical: Flemish Cast

 The role of the general was alternated from September 5, 2014 between Jo De Meyere and Mike Verdrengh.
 On September 17, 2014, Maaike Cafmeyer was replaced by Marie Vinck.
 On October 1, Bert Verbeke, who took on the role of Albert, was replaced by James Cooke.

+In the 2024 version was Niels Destadsbader who played the role of Albert replaced on August 28, 2024.